eubinecto/idiomify/README.md

 ## What are your research questions?

-Given the follwing two [](https://huggingface.co/bert-base-uncased)connectionsist models (two versions of a language model called BERT):
+Given the following two [](https://huggingface.co/bert-base-uncased)connectionsist models (two versions of a language model called BERT):

 | models | what task has it learned already? | what new task will they be taught? |
 | --- | --- | --- |